SixLabors/docs/articles/imagesharp.drawing/softshadow.md

 # Create a Soft Shadow

-Draw the shadow shape first, flush it, then apply a blur to the shadow region before drawing the foreground object. `Apply(...)` is a replay barrier, so only commands recorded before the barrier are processed.
+Draw the shadow shape first, then apply a blur to the shadow region before drawing the foreground object. `Apply(...)` is a replay barrier, so only commands recorded before the barrier are processed.

 ```csharp
 using SixLabors.ImageSharp;